-4.16(1) Reporting of debts and obligations other than monetary loans.
+- 4.16(1) Reporting of debts and obligations other than monetary loans.
 The committee shall report all debts and obligations owed by the committee which are in excess of the thresholds in subrule 4.14(3).
-This applies to any unpaid debt or obligations incurred by the committee for the purchase of a good or service, either as a debt or obligation owed to the immediate provider of the good or service, or as a debt or obligation of ultimately receiving reimbursement from the committee.
-However, monetary loans to the committee (which are deposited directly into the committee's account) shall be reported on Schedule F, not on Schedule D.

-4.16(2) Date incurred; balance owed.
+This applies to any unpaid debt or obligations incurred by the committee for the purchase of a good or service, either as a debt or obligation owed to the immediate provider of the good or service, or as a debt or obligation owed to an individual who initially personally paid for the good or service on behalf of the committee with the expectation of ultimately receiving reimbursement from the committee.
+However, monetary loans to the committee (which are deposited directly into the committee's account) shall be reported on Schedule F, not on Schedule D. - 4.16(2) Date incurred; balance owed.
 The committee shall report the amounts of all indebtedness owed by the committee at the end of the reporting period, reported chronologically by the date incurred.
 The date the debt or obligation is incurred is the date on which the committee committed to obtaining the good or service underlying the obligation.
 This date may be earlier than the date the provider of the good or service issues a bill to the committee.
 For example, if the committee places a printing order, but the printer does not issue a bill until some time after the order is placed, the date which shall be reported as the date the debt was incurred is the date the order is placed, not the date the bill was issued.
 If the precise amount of the final bill is not known by the time the report is due, the committee shall provide its best estimate as to what the obligation will be, with an indication "(e)" that the amount reported is an estimate.